wschurman/otplib/README.md

 ### Async Support

-`async` support was introduced in `v12.0.0` as an additional core library.
+`async` support was first introduced in `v12.0.0`.
+As of `v13.0.0` it will exist as a set of helpers over the core library.

 This was added as some libraries like [expo.io][link-expo-crypto] or even the browser API ([window.Crypto.subtle][link-mdn-subtlecrypto]) started providing